Skip to main content

 Amazon requires its partners such as DoiT to use root user credentials of a payer account when communicating with Amazon for billing issues.

-In addition, we set the management account root user's email address to a unique DoiT-owned email account.
-Tickets are automatically created and updated in our ticketing system according to emails sent to that specific address.
-This allows our Customer Reliability Engineering (CRE) team to share account updates with you, as our customer, through support tickets.
+Our support request system automatically creates and updates requests according to emails sent to that specific address.
+This allows our Customer Reliability Engineering (CRE) team to share account updates with you, as our customer, through support requests.

 How is my team impacted?